 This fine mesh strainer works well for skimming even the finest particle.

 Freeze in flexible muffin pan, place in freezer bags, for up to three months.

-I have a video beef bone broth here.
+I have a video for beef bone broth here.

 - 5-6 pounds of chicken necks. (you can mix in chicken backs, chicken feet)